falldamagestudio/plastic-cloud-to-ucb/README.md

 ## "Quick" start

-Perform all activity from within the Docker terminal
+Perform all activity from within the Docker terminal.

 ### Build Docker containers